kristinriebe/SagIngest/README.md

 the others are skipped.

-The Reader will not read all entries for a dataSet, but will read blocks of a given size (take care, that it must fit into memory!).
+The Reader will not read all entries for a dataSet, but will read blocks of a given size (so that the read blocks fit into memory!).

 Installation